-Workers in Italy are covered by the European Union Working Time Directive, which guarantees four weeks of annual leave per full-time employee.19 In addition, Italy observes 12 public holidays: New Year's Day, Epiphany (January 6), Liberation Day (April 25), Easter Monday, Labour Day (May 1), Republic Day (June 2), Assumption (August 15), All Saints' Day (November 1), Immaculate Conception (December 8), Christmas (December 25), St. Stephen's Day (December 26), and the festival of the local patron saint.
+Workers in Italy are covered by the European Union Working Time Directive, which guarantees four weeks of annual leave per full-time employee.
+In addition, Italy observes 12 public holidays: New Year's Day, Epiphany (January 6), Liberation Day (April 25), Easter Monday, Labour Day (May 1), Republic Day (June 2), Assumption (August 15), All Saints' Day (November 1), Immaculate Conception (December 8), Christmas, December 26, and the festival of the local patron saint.
 These are treated as paid days off.
-If a holiday falls on a Sunday or another day not usually worked, workers receive one additional day's pay.
-If a worker must work on that day, they receive a bonus for doing so.20
+If a public holiday falls on a Sunday or another day not usually worked, workers receive one additional day's pay.
+If a worker must work on that day, they receive a bonus for doing so.